ariasarch/MPS_1.0.0/README.md

 - Close other applications to free RAM
 - Consider using a machine with more memory

+### Step 4b not applying suggested parameters:
+- Deselect and reselect the "Apply Filter / Apply Search" option before running
+- Alternatively, load parameters from a JSON file to bypass this issue entirely

+### Spatial components look blocky or rectangular after Step 7f:
+- Reduce smoothing sigma or disable smoothing entirely
+- Step 7f can be re-run quickly without redoing the full Step 7e spatial update

 ## Interpreting Your Results

 After completing the pipeline, you'll have several key outputs: